Duleep Singh: Effort to restore his throne

 While in exile, he sought to learn more about Sikhism and was eager to return to India.
 Though previous efforts were thwarted by his handlers, he re-established contact with his cousin Sardar Thakar Singh Sandhawalia, who on 28 September 1884 left Amritsar for England along with his sons Narinder Singh and Gurdit Singh and a Sikh granthi (priest), Pratap Singh Giani.
 He also brought a list of properties held by Sir Duleep Singh in India.
 All this renewed his connection with Sikhism.

 The British Government decided in 1886 against his return to India or his re-embracing Sikhism.
 Despite protests from the India Office, he set sail for 'home' on 30 March 1886.
 However, he was intercepted and arrested in Aden, then part of Aden Settlement, where the writ of the Viceroy of India began.
 He could not be stopped from an informal re-conversion ceremony in Aden, far less grand and symbolic than it would have been in India, done by emissaries sent by Sardar Thakar Singh Sandhawalia, who was earlier planning the Pahaul ceremony at Bombay.
-Sir Duleep was forced to return to Europe.
+Duleep was forced to return to Europe.

+This experience left him more bitter against the British and he began to view himself as a foe against the British.
+He attempted to establish ties with other European powers (such as the French, Germans, and Russians) and set-up himself as an exiled government, with a Sandhawalia member being appointed as the Chief Minister.
+For several years, Duleep threatened to launch an invasion of India through the North-West Frontier but this was not taken seriously.
+Eventually, Duleep Singh apologized to Queen Victoria for his past behaviour and resumed his British lifestyle, his pension was resumed.